-And it’s not just the migrant labourers.
+And it’s not just the migrant workers.
 It’s street food vendors, maids, janitors, blacksmiths and most of the blue-collar workers.

 All of us, have seen the momowala, chaiwala or samosawala anna/bhaiya outside our school, colleges or office campuses.
 Taking a sip of tea, we would crib about how we were overworked and underpaid, how we would quit everything and follow our dream, how it’s better to be chai wale bhaiya and be our own boss than working in 9-5 offices hunched over our laptops.
 We would all secretly talk how, the street food vendors, if hit jackpot with the right place and perfect taste, can make a lot of money.

 However, now, all the street food vendors and small business are closed.
 And even after it re-opens, people would be hesitant to indulge freely in street food like before.
 People would not hire maids unless absolutely necessary.
 Further, with employees working from home, and schools shut down, janitors are left jobless.
 I contemplated that, these people, don’t have a fixed job like us, they don’t have health insurance, and if they were not wise enough to save when they had good cash flow, would they survive this pandemic.
 What would kill them first?
 COVID or poverty?

 I snickered that while my worries were not being able to order desserts, some poor soul was worrying about finding drinking water.
 While I complained about not having a social life, some needy person was looking for employment.
 It made me realise how minuscule our problems were compared to them.
 How unimportant it is, in the face of real-world issues.